Best winter cycling socks: The best options tried and tested for staving off numb feet

 How long should winter cycling socks be?

-If it's cold enough for winter socks, you'll probably be wearing winter bib tights, so while mid-calf may be fashionable for summer socks, it's less of an issue of your socks stretch up to your knees.
+If it's cold enough for winter socks, you'll probably be wearing winter bib tights, so while mid-calf may be fashionable for summer socks, it's less of an issue if your socks stretch up to your knees.
 The UCI sock police won't catch you either.

 A longer sock will insulate your legs more, so more warm blood should find its way to your feet.
+You can still just about find knee-high Rapha deep winter socks, but they're overkill in my view.

 How do you keep your feet warm cycling?

-Luckily for you we have a whole guide on how to keep your feet warm while cycling.
+Luckily for you, we have a whole guide on how to keep your feet warm while cycling.
 The trick is keeping your feet warm and dry, as well as uncompressed.
 This means a decent set of winter cycling socks, paired with some winter cycling shoes or overshoes, and not doubling up on socks.

 Winter shoes or overshoes have the additional benefit of adding a windproof outer layer, so even if your feet do get wet, the water will be close to body heat rather than freezing.
 Once they get wet, they probably won't dry out again though.